vOptSolver/vOptGeneric.jl/README.md

 ## Instructions

-### Information
-- Julia is available on macOS, linux, windows for a local use or online on [JuliaBox](https://juliabox.com/) for a distant use
-- vOptSolver is free, open source under [GPL] licence, tested with Julia 0.5 on macOS and linux-Ubuntu

 ### Installation Instructions
 For a local use, a working version of:
 - Julia must be ready; instructions for the installation are available [here](https://julialang.org/downloads/)